PratikBarhate/question-classification/README.md

 2. `./bin/cleanup.sh models` - This will delete all the pre-trained models.
 3. `./bin/cleanup.sh {ml_algo_model}` - This will delete the specific ML model which was pre-trained.
 4. `./bin/cleanup.sh all` - This will delete all the computed data.

+* If you add your own model then you have to add the following `if` conditions for specific cleanup and additional line for the same in `all` if condition.

 #### Experimental Code